-Presented across all of Talbot Rice Gallery’s exhibition spaces and drawing on the research initiatives of Edinburgh College of Art, the exhibition broaches subjects from legal infrastructure to the language of plants, and reflects the paradox of human isolation in tandem with collective action emerging from the 2020 pandemic.
+Mesiti’s multi-sensory installations transform their environments; and the exhibition at Talbot Rice Gallery will be activated by the inherent contradictions of the building’s neo-classical Georgian and contemporary galleries.
+Drawn from Mesiti’s rich research practice, the exhibition broaches subjects ranging from legal infrastructure to the language of plants; and reflects the paradox of human isolation in tandem with collective action emerging from the 2020 pandemic.